Financial Statements

 Many new students get confused why the statement of cash flows matters.
 After all, as long as you have more assets than liabilities, you could always turn assets into cash.
 Unfortunately, sometimes it's hard to sell assets on short order to get the cash you might need to pay for things.
 Additionally, understanding where cash is coming from will often help managers better understand what the business is doing, but you'll learn more about that later.

-Edward Jones, owner of Shady corp., is trying to figure out which financial document he needs to examine.
+Karen Brown, owner of Michael Jones, inc., is trying to figure out which financial document she needs to examine.

 Answer: